Apple Park: Apple Park Visitor Center

 Apple Park Visitor Center is a two-story 20,135 sqft structure with four main areas: an Apple Store featuring Apple-branded merchandise (T-shirts, hats, tote bags, postcards) not sold at regular Apple stores, a 2386 sqft café, an exhibition space which currently showcases a 3D model of Apple Park with augmented reality, and a roof terrace overlooking the campus.
 It opened to the public on November 17, 2017.
 The estimated cost of the center is $80 million.
-The property at 10600 N. Tantau (NE corner of Tantau and Pruneridge) is across the road from the campus proper and abuts a Santa Clara residential neighborhood.
+The property at 10600 North Tantau Avenue (northeast corner of Tantau and Pruneridge avenues) is across the road from the campus proper and abuts a Santa Clara residential neighborhood.
 The underground parking garage, with close to 700 spaces, has an estimated cost of $26 million.
 The Visitor Center is the only part of Apple Park which tourists are permitted to visit.

 Apple Park Developer Center

-Apple Park Developer Center is a two-story structure across the street from Apple Park Visitor Center.
+Apple Park Developer Center is a two-story structure across the street from the Apple Park Visitor Center at 10500 North Tantau Avenue (southeast corner of Tantau and Pruneridge avenues).
 Construction began in May 2021.
-Apple Park Developer Center was inaugurated on June 6, 2022 during WWDC.
+Apple Park Developer Center was inaugurated on June 6, 2022, during WWDC.